 Then experiment by drawing in different sizes and shapes until you are happy with your design.
 Doing this will not only help to ensure you are happy with the final shape and size, but it will also let you experiment with different pavers and bricks to see which one will work best.
 It will also let you try out different patterns.

 Building a Solid Base

 Gravel forms the semi-solid base for your new pavers.
 It helps to ensure that any water buildup can flow into the ground rather than building up.
-Depending on the type of soil you have in your backyard, you may need anywhere from 4 to 10 inches of gravel.
+Depending on the type of soil you have in your backyard, you will require anywhere from 4 to 10 inches of gravel.

-You will need a layer of “coarse washed sand” to cover the gravel to a depth of approximately 1 inch.
-This layer of sand is used to create a “setting bed” for the paving stone you plan to use for the surface layer.
+You will want a layer of “coarse washed sand” to cover the gravel to a depth of approximately 1 inch.
+This layer of sand is used for “setting bed” for the paving stone you plan to use for the surface layer.
 You can also use the sand to fill in any gaps between them and provide a smooth final surface.

 Putting in a new concept takes a lot of effort and a relatively long list of tools to get the job done right.
 Here is a list of the tools you should have on hand:

 - rubber mallet

 - small sledgehammer